hummingbot/hummingbot-site/docs/developers/gateway/setup.md

 ## 2. Set up Gateway SSL

-Next, we will ensure that the Gateway server can access these newly generated certs.
+Next, we will ensure that the Gateway server can access these newly generated certification files.

-Open a new Terminal/Bash window.
-In this window, from the Hummingbot root directory, run the following command to generate the Gateway `conf` folder and populate it with templates, which contains the default configuration parameters for each chain and network.
+Open a new Terminal/Bash window and go to the Hummingbot root directory.

+Then, run the following setup script to generate the Gateway `conf` folder and populate it with templates, which contains the default configuration parameters for each chain and network.

 ```bash